Targeting-explained-banner-v2

 As it’s not possible through broadcast TV spot advertising to only target the audience you’re buying, your ad will also be seen by people outside of this audience.
 This is one of the benefits of linear TV advertising, as these people are completely free, but may still be interested in your product.

 The broader your audience is, then the lower the cost per thousand is (see How to calculate CPTs).
-The smaller your audience is, then the more expensive your CPT is i.e. buying 16-34s is roughly £30 per thousand, whilst All Adults is roughly £6 per thousand.
+However, as targeting increases and therefore the audience size decreases, the CPT in turn increases.

-It’s also possible, through additional analysis of BARB data, to target audiences that meet certain criteria, i.e. BARB audience data maps against mosaic audiences and a basic questionnaire that allows advertisers / media agencies to try and plan efficiently against a specific criteria.
+It’s also possible, through additional analysis of Barb data, to target audiences that meet certain criteria, i.e. Barb audience data maps against Mosaic audiences and a basic questionnaire that allows advertisers / media agencies to try and plan efficiently against a specific criteria.
 For example, it’s possible to identify people who shop at discount supermarkets or people who own more than one car.
-Using this data you can see which are the programmes that convert well to these audiences and should therefore be on your TV plan.
+Using this data, you can see which programmes convert well to these audiences and you should therefore consider including on your TV plan.

 Broadcaster Video On Demand targeting